 A User Controlled PLMN Selector data field exists on the USIM to allow the user to indicate a preference for network selection.
 It shall be possible for the user to update the User Controlled PLMN Selector data field, but it shall not be possible to update this data field over the radio interface, e.g. using SIM Application Toolkit.

 It shall be possible to have an Operator Controlled PLMN Selector list and a User Controlled PLMN Selector list stored on the SIM/USIM card.
 Both PLMN Selector lists may contain a list of preferred PLMNs in priority order.
 It shall be possible to have an associated Access Technology identifier e.g., NG-RAN, satellite NG-RAN, E-UTRAN (WB-S1 mode, NB-S1 mode), satellite E-UTRAN (WB-S1 mode, NB-S1 mode), UTRAN, GERAN or GERAN EC-GSM-IoT associated with each entry in the PLMN Selector lists.

+Optionally, it may be possible to have a Operator Controlled Lower Selection-priority PLMN Selector list for PLMN selection.
+This list may be stored either in the USIM or provisioned in the ME or both.
+If the list is both stored in the USIM and provisioned in the ME, only the list stored in the USIM shall be used by the UE.
+This list contains a list of PLMN IDs and may include associated Access Technology identifiers, in priority order.
+The support of Operator Controlled Lower Selection-priority PLMN Selector list in the network selection procedure is optional for the UE.

 For UEs supporting any, or a combination, of NB-IoT, GERAN EC-GSM-IoT [18] and Category M1 or M2 of E-UTRA [17], the 5G system shall support a mechanism to have an Operator controlled signal threshold per access technology on the USIM to be used for network selection.
 The signal threshold is specific for a certain Access Technology and shall apply to all PLMNs with the corresponding access technology combinations.